papadopan/ReactMovieGram/README.md

 * It is an online platform for movies
 * Users can search their movies based on the genre, title, or category ( top rated , latest, upcoming ).
 * Users can also search any actor they want, and find out interesting infomation about them
+* Users can favourite one movie , by clicking the heart icon in the bottom of every movie box.
+If the color of the heart is red it means that it is added to the profile, if it is white it means that it is not in the profile.
 * Users can select a movie and go through the details of the movie such as, release date, duration, ranking, budget, description of the movie, and finaly recommended movies based on their movie selection.
 * This service provides an opportunity  to save the movies they already have seen and the service will provide them with stats about their preferences
 * Users can also interact with the movies in their profile: